 Handwashing is a ritualised behaviour mainly performed for self-protection.
 Interventions that provoke discomfort or disgust or use social marketing may be most effective.
 Using Behaviour Centred Design we will influence people to increase hand as well as surface hygiene.

-The Hygiene & Behaviour Change Coalition (HBCC) programme was set up by Unilever and the UK's Department for International Development (DFID) as part of the rapid response to contain and limit the spread of COVID-19.
+The Hygiene & Behaviour Change Coalition (HBCC) programme was set up by Unilever and the UK's former Department for International Development (DFID) - now replaced by the Foreign, Commonwealth & Development Office (FCDO), as part of the rapid response to contain and limit the spread of COVID-19.
 The programme represents a £100 million contribution to the UK's response to tackling COVID-19 in low and middle income countries.
 The HBCC takes a three-pronged approach, building on Unilever's tried and tested hygiene interventions: mass communications, behaviour change programmes and digital solutions, focused on hand hygiene and environmental hygiene.
 IRC Burkina has been tasked with leading the delivery of the HBCC programme in Burkina Faso.